DavidFlorianjr/DavidFlorianjr.github.io/_pages/about.md

 ## Technical Skills

-David can operating a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
+David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
 David has experience with the following additive manufacturing technologies:

 * Fused Filament Fabrication (FFF)
 * Stereolithography (SLA)